Mastering Barre Chords: A Step-by-Step Guide

 The Bottom Line

 Build calluses.
 Start with open shapes.
 Use proper guitar positioning.
-Begin at 5th fret.
-Use arm weight not grip strength.
+Begin at the 5th fret.
+Use arm weight, not grip strength.

 Practice consistently.
 Give it weeks, not days.
 Don’t expect overnight results.